G0o9leA1/DeepFuzzer/README.md

 # DeepFuzzer:
 ## To-do list
  - Generate function infos contained in the libs
- - For the function only contains regular data type, generate the fuzzable executable file
+ - generate the fuzzable executable file
  - Deal with the unconventional target

 ## Dependences: